What to Do If Your Identity is Stolen (and 7 Signs It Might Be)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-If you believe your identity has been stolen you should take immediate steps to contact the FTC and law enforcement.
-The Federal Trade Commission reported more than 1.4 million reports of identity theft in 2021.
-The numbers keep growing as identity theft becomes a more common crime.
+If you believe your identity has been stolen, you should take immediate steps to contact the FTC and law enforcement.
+The FTC received more than 1.1 million reports of identity theft in 2024 — a 9.5% increase over the prior year — and the financial toll keeps climbing.

-Having your identity stolen could be a stressful and uncomfortable experience.
-You may feel like your privacy and security have been violated, and gaining control of your identity might be an uphill battle.
+Having your identity stolen is a stressful experience.
+You may feel like your privacy and security have been violated, and regaining control of your identity can be an uphill battle — our survey found that while most victims detect the theft within two weeks, fewer than a third are able to fully recover in that same timeframe.

-Let’s find out how you may be able to tell that your identity was stolen, what to do in this situation, and how an identity theft protection service can keep your information safe.
+Read on to find out how to tell if your identity was stolen, what to do if it happens to you, and how an identity theft protection service can help keep your information safe.

 In this article